Midnight 'Til Morning: 2024–2025: Building the Band

-2025–present: Chugg Music and Afterglow
+2025–present: Chugg Music, Afterglow and tour

-Following Building the Band, Midnight Til Morning signed with Chugg Music.
+After Building the Band, Midnight Til Morning signed with Chugg Music.
 On August 5, 2025, the band released their first single "Bye" and a second song, "Ghost of Us".
-On September 10, 2025, the band released two more songs, "Navy Eyes" and "Welcome to LA".
+On September 10, 2025, MTM released two more songs, "Navy Eyes" and "Welcome to LA".
 In October they released the single "Heart on Fire".
-Their EP, "Afterglow" was released on October 8, 2025.
+Their EP, "Afterglow" was released on October 8, 2025, with an acoustic version, "Afterglow (Unplugged)" following on November 21, 2025.

-A tour in North America and Australia began on October 9 in Orlando, Florida and will end in November 2025.
-A UK and European tour will follow in January and February 2026.
+The band's first tour in North America and Australia began on October 9 in Orlando, Florida and ended on November 23, 2025 in Melbourne, Australia.
+MTM embarked on a four month world tour in January 2026, beginning in the UK and Europe, followed by Asia, Latin America, and a second USA tour.

+A second UK and Europe tour, originally scheduled to May and June 2026, was postponed to October 2026.

+In the summer of 2026, Midnight Til Morning performed in two major music festivals: BST Hyde Park in London on June 28 and Summer Sonic Festival in Tokyo on August 15, 2026.

+MTM released a total of five songs in August and September 2026.